 - An association with micro-pitch (microtone, quarter tone) scales and music created with them (microtonality).

-In the 1970’s, Ligeti created the term micropolyphony, to describe the chromatic, polyphonic musical textures he created in his works.
+In the 1960’s, Ligeti created a new musical form which he called micropolyphony, to describe the chromatic, polyphonic musical textures he created in his works.

 Micropitch describes divisions of the pitch continuum into intervals of less than a semitone (100 cents).

 Harmonic describes several different aspects of musical practice: